hdneo/mxo-hd/README.md

 You can use Visual Studio 2017 (which we recommend currently and use it).
 However - Mono Develop should work too.

-Rider works again too (2017.2 EAP) - the 2017.1 had some bugs where HDS didnt really start.
+Rider works again too - i used Rider as its the best C# IDE out there :).

 ## Get the Server running
 First you should extract the data.zip file in the "Debug/data" directory (there are 3 CSV Files).